Crime in Connecticut: Hartford Distributors shooting

-On August 3, 2010, a mass shooting occurred at a beer distribution company in Manchester, Connecticut.
+The Hartford Distributors shooting on August 3, 2010, was a mass shooting at a beer distribution company in Manchester, Connecticut.
 34-year-old former employee Omar Thornton fatally shot 8 coworkers and injured 2 others with a Ruger SR9 semi-automatic pistol.
 After hiding in an office, Thornton called 911 and told the operator that he was motivated by alleged racism he had experienced in the workplace.
 As police closed in, Thornton committed suicide by shooting himself in the head.

 Sandy Hook Elementary School shooting

 At approximately 9:30 a.m. on December 14, 2012, 20-year-old Adam Lanza fatally shot twenty school children and six school employees before committing suicide at Sandy Hook Elementary School in Newtown, Connecticut.
 Lanza had murdered his mother, who worked in the school, prior to the shooting.
 This incident remains one of the deadliest mass shootings in the United States, with the fourth-highest gunshot victim fatalities for a single shooting in U.S. history.